Tedori-Callinan Lecture Series

 2019 Lecture: “Isogeometric Analysis”

 Presented by: Thomas J.R.
-Hughes, Peter O’Donnell Jr. Chair in Computational and Applied Mechanics; and Professor, Department of Aerospace Engineering and Engineering Mechanics, University of Texas at Austin
+Hughes, Peter O’Donnell Jr. Chair in Computational and Applied Mathematics; and Professor, Department of Aerospace Engineering and Engineering Mechanics, University of Texas at Austin

 Tuesday, October 1, 2019